fraenkel-lab/OmicsIntegrator/README.md

 #### regression

-Regression plots are placed in a subdirectory named 'regression_plots' if savePlot=True in configuration file.
+Linear regression plots are placed in a subdirectory named `regression_plots` if `savePlot=True` in the configuration file.

-### garnet output
+### Garnet output

-garnet produces a number of intermediate files that enable you to better interpret your data or re-run a sub-script that may have failed.
+Garnet produces a number of intermediate files that enable you to better interpret your data or re-run a sub-script that may have failed.
 All files are placed in the directory provided by the `--outdir` option of the garnet script.